erew123/alltalk_tts/README.md

 1) Download the correct wheel version for your Python/Cuda from [here](https://github.com/erew123/alltalk_tts/releases/tag/deepspeed) and save the file it inside your **text-generation-webui** folder.

-2) Open a command prompt window, move into your **text-generation-webui folder**, you can now start the Python environment for text-generation-webui:
+2) Open a command prompt window, move into your **text-generation-webui folder**, you can now start the Python environment for text-generation-webui:<br><br>
 `cmd_windows.bat`

-3) With the file that you saved in the **text-generation-webui folder** you now type the following:
+3) With the file that you saved in the **text-generation-webui folder** you now type the following:<br><br>
 `pip install "deepspeed-0.11.1+e9503fe-cp311-cp311-win_amd64.whl"`

-4) This should install through cleanly and you should now have DeepSpeed v11.1 installed within the Python 3.11 environment of text-generation-webui.
+5) This should install through cleanly and you should now have DeepSpeed v11.1 installed within the Python 3.11 environment of text-generation-webui.

-5) When you start up text-generation-webui, and AllTalk starts, you should see **[AllTalk Startup] DeepSpeed Detected**
+6) When you start up text-generation-webui, and AllTalk starts, you should see **[AllTalk Startup] DeepSpeed Detected**

-6) Within AllTalk, you will now have a checkbox for **Activate DeepSpeed** though remember you can only change **1x setting every 15 or so seconds**, so dont try to activate DeepSpeed **and** LowVRAM/Change your model simultantiously.
+7) Within AllTalk, you will now have a checkbox for **Activate DeepSpeed** though remember you can only change **1x setting every 15 or so seconds**, so dont try to activate DeepSpeed **and** LowVRAM/Change your model simultantiously.
 Do one of those, wait 15-20 seconds until the change is confirmed in the terminal/command prompt, then you can change the other.
 When you are happy it works, you can set the default start-up settings in the settings page.

 #### 🟡 OPTION 2 - A bit more complicated!
 #### Manual Build DeepSpeed v11.2 (for Windows and Python 3.11)